Learn about the impacts of climate change and how different interventions can help curb it.

 You can contribute to the launch of new organizations like the St. Edward’s student chapters of the Ecological Society of America and The Wildlife Society.

-Through this program, you’ll gain the tools needed to identify, understand, and analyze climate change issues with the goal of developing solutions to the most pressing environmental challenges of our time.
+Through the Environmental Biology and Climate Change minor, you’ll learn about the impacts of global change on ecosystems in Texas and around the world.
+You’ll gain the tools needed to identify, understand and analyze climate change issues with the goal of developing solutions to the most pressing environmental challenges of our time.

-In addition to fundamental topics in environmental biology and climate change, this program combines courses that will broaden your knowledge and participation in the sub-disciplines of ecology, conservation, and evolution.
+In addition to fundamental topics in environmental biology and climate change, this program combines courses that will broaden your knowledge and participation in the sub-disciplines of ecology, conservation and evolution.

 This minor is designed to dramatically enhance your connection to the Austin community through an experiential learning-based curriculum in which you will help implement meaningful environmental projects at the local, regional and global scales.
 For example, students in Environmental Conservation and Climate Change are helping local researchers understand the impacts of urbanization on vegetation at different locations within Austin and the nearby Texas Hill Country.
 Our faculty also support student opportunities to investigate environmental problems internationally — e.g., to investigate the impacts of climate change on South African savannas.